skbolton/base.nvim/README.md

 # Base

+> This project is a work in progress expect a bumpy road while things are getting filled in

 A baseline Neovim configuration that **anyone** can build from to have a setup uniquely **their own**.

 This repo is a base template for those who want to skip using a [preconfigured configuration](#other-options) of Neovim and would rather build their own configuration.
 This is **not** a batteries included experience, its more of a starting point to teach you how to fish.